SAFCSP-Team/git-github/content/remote-repositories.md

 **3. Add Files and Commit**

-Stages and saves your changes with a message.
+Stage and save your changes with a message.
 ```
 git add <file>
 git commit -m "Commit message"